ECOS Dishwashing Liquid – Safe Or Toxic?

 Second, ethylhexylglycerin has become a common preservative in natural and green personal and skin care products nowadays.
 It is popular because it is derived from plants or grains.
 Although the American Society of Contact Dermatitis added it to its list of allergens in 2014, the concerning concentration is 5% or greater.
 I believe it is okay to use products with ethylhexylglycerin because it is normally used in concentrations smaller than 5%.

-Surfactants in ECOS Dishwashing Liquid
+Surfactants In ECOS Dishwashing Liquid

-There are four surfactants in ECOS Free and Clear dish soap: sodium coco-sulfate, cocamidopropylamine oxide, lauramine oxide, and coco betaine.
+There are four surfactants in ECOS Free and Clear dish soap:

 To start with, what unites these ECOS Free and Clear surfactants is the lack of long-term safety data.